oleq/nodeprompt/README.md

-Nodeprompt &mdash; Pretty Git prompt for Bash
+Nodeprompt &mdash; A smart Git prompt for your terminal
 ==================================================

 ## Requirements